-We feel strongly that it is a crucial time to stand as a community united for peace and justice, committed to welcoming and protecting people of all colors, genders, religions and sexual orientations.
-We are also strongly committed to protecting the earth for our children and their children’s children.
-More action plans are underway.
-We are proud of our work as a community so far.
+Hootenanny stands as a community united for peace and justice, committed to welcoming and protecting people of all colors, genders, religions and sexual orientations, and protecting the earth for our children and their children’s children.
+We host Hootenanny activism events from organizing to fund raising, and are available to work in collaboration with the community.
+Please reach out with your inspiration and ideas.
+We are very proud of our work as a community so far.

-From March through May we hosted Activist Coffee Hour at Hootenanny.
+From March through May 2017 we hosted Activist Coffee Hour at Hootenanny.
 Activist Coffee Hour was a time for everyone to come by and PARTICIPATE.
 There were postcards available to write, scripts for calling, petitions to sign.
 Depending on the issues at hand we tried to find the most accessible and valuable ways to participate.
-We had some incredible special guests including Justin Krebs from MoveOn and human rights Professor Conor Gearty.
+We hosted special guests including Justin Krebs from MoveOn and human rights Professor Conor Gearty.

-November 28th through December 2nd we held our Week of Action at Hootenanny.
+November 28th through December 2nd 2016 we held our Week of Action at Hootenanny.
 We hosted a range of activities and donated all the money to the ACLU, Planned Parenthood, Standing Rock and the Southern Poverty Law Center. $3500 was raised and donated to ACLU, Planned Parenthood, Standing Rock, 350.org, and the Southern Poverty Law center.
-We also hoped to provide a continued place to support and inspire each other with music, art, and dance!
 All Hootenanny teachers and parents volunteered their time!
 We extend our deep gratitude to Steve Curtis, Nikolai Moderbacher, Hannah Levinson, Sarah Jackson, Anath Benais, Jackie Wolff, Rana Rines, Spencer, Kerville Cosmos Jack, Norlan Jackson, Stephen Taylor and Whitney Kidder!